jullyanvpr/nft-preview-card-component-main/README.md

 ### What I learned

-I learned to give round borders to round pictures by adding `border-radius`.
+I learned that I can use `border-radius` to create round images.

 ```css
 .container__picAndText__pic {